victor-develop/conway-gof/readme.md

   - __common/src/api/__`apiEvents` contains keys representing client->server and server->client, better to sepearate them in later versions.
   - __dist/client/static__: Move it somewhere else and copy it into `dist` at build time, so that `dist` can be a directory purely for built artifacts.
-  - at client side, `Client` is calling `GameApi` and vice versa, they depended on each other, but things can be simpler, `Client` does not need to know anything about `GameApi`, but just has to simply expose its methods to `GameApi`, then `GameApi` will call `Client` according to different events.
-By doing so `Client` does not depend on `GameApi` anymore.
+  - at client side, `:Client` is calling `GameApi` and vice versa, they depended on each other, but things can be simpler, `:Client` does not need to know anything about `:GameApi`, but just has to simply expose its methods to `:GameApi`, then `:GameApi` will call `:Client` according to different events.
+By doing so `:Client` does not depend on `GameApi` anymore.
 Bi-directional dependency becomes one way.
-That's actually what I already did at server side, `Game` does not know anything about the api object, in fact there is not even a real class named `ApiService`, just used the function `setApiService` to set tup the `Game`'s behaviour according to different events.
+That's actually what I already did at server side, `:Game` does not know anything about the api object, in fact there is not even a real class named `:ApiService`, just used the function `setApiService` to set tup the `:Game`'s behaviour according to different events.
   - currently the board is bordered and cannot have negative coordinates.
 But the `evolveBoard()` function CAN support borderless evolution argrithmatically.
 What else needed is to implement a board which can dynamically shrink and enlarge its width and height according to the cells it has, of course then the client intereface should also support world-exploring feature.
   - better error messages to players
   - a log reader to organize and present the logs nicely